ironhacks/ironhacks-blog/content/post/2023-03-28-workshop/index.md

 ## **What is the Workshop About?**
 During the workshop, participants will learn how they can use IronHacks to perform computational research in the liberal arts (CLA) and social sciences (CSS) to develop advance and develop new theories using large-scale online experiments and analyzing trace data with computational methods. [**IronHacks**](https://www.ironhacks.com) is a platform for researchers in CLA and CSS to study how technically interested and savvy humans (programmers, data scientists, app developers, etc.) engage in data and code-related work and problem-solving to solve data-related challenges (e.g. developing a data science algorithm for forecasting unemployment, developing a data visualization to be shown on a website, designing a web app, etc.).
 Further, it allows studying many other code-related human actions.
 For example, it researchers can use IronHacks to study how end-users and humans without technical expertise interact with code, data, and artificial agents (e.g. recommender systems, bots, etc.) more broadly.
 The platform provides an opportunity for researchers to leverage the granular digital traces of human actions and interactions on and with digital platforms for developing and testing new theories in liberal arts and social sciences at different levels - individuals, groups, crowds, and collectives, as well as artifacts and design (Brunswicker et al., 2018) using computational methods (Gosling and Johnson, 2010).
 IronHacks also allows researchers to perform randomized controlled experiments which have long been considered the gold standard of scientific research (Recker, 2013).
 IronHacks allows scholars to move from the lab into the "field" while maintaining control of the experimental set-up.
 The participants in such research studies either come from the existing IronHacks community of programmers and data scientists, or can be recruited in a purposive way depending on the population of interest.
+## **Event Details**
+- Date: Friday, April 21st, 2023.
+- Time: 11 AM - 4 PM.
+- Room: BRNG (Beering Hall) B222.

 ## **Why should I participate as CLA researcher?**

 There are a range of benefits from participating in this workshop:
 1. You have the opportunity to learn about, form and become part of the new field of computational liberal arts (CLA) and the emerging field of computational social sciences (CSS)
 2. You get direct insights how the RCODI team has used IronHacks in their prior research on digital innovation, crowds, and collective intelligence and data science learning/programming
 3. You can discuss how you could use IronHacks to answer a research question of interest to you in your specific field of liberal arts and social science.
-Specifically, you will
+Specifically, you will:
 * See a demo of the Ironhacks platform and how to use it as a researcher.
 * Understand what trace data you could collect and what methods could be used to analyze such data.
 * Listen to the experiences of a recent participant in an IronHacks "challenge" - the so-called hack, and learn about the practical experiences of those engaging in data science work on IronHacks.